Zoe-life/portfolio-website/README.md

 ## Description

-This portfolio website is designed to provide a comprehensive overview of my professional experience as a software engineer.
-It includes sections for:
+This portfolio website includes sections for:

 * **Home:** A dynamic introduction with a typing animation and links to social media.
 * **About:** Information about my background, skills, and a downloadable CV.